-Quality of earnings and customer due diligence answer complementary questions:
+Quality of earnings and customer due diligence answer complementary questions.
+The integration framework maps each financial dimension that QoE captures to its forward-looking customer-evidence counterpart:

 | Dimension | QoE Answer | CDD Answer | Integrated Insight |